DEVT 2101 - Community, Gender and Critical Development

 25% - Essay

-Assignments submitted MORE THAN TWO WEEKS AFTER THE DUE DATE without an approved extended submission date will not be accepted or assessed.
-Please see the Course Coordinator or Tutor as early as possible if you think that you may not be able to complete your essay by the due date.
-Extensions for essays will be assessed in terms of demonstrable physical or emotional hardship and should be accompanied by adequate documentation (medical or counsellor’s certificate for example).
-In the interest of justice for all students in the course, PENALTIES OF 5% PER WORKING DAY will be deducted from essays handed in without an approved extension.
+Essays and reports are to be submitted online via Course MyUni site.
+Please see the Course Coordinator as early as possible if you think that you may not be able to complete your essay or journal by the due date.
+Extensions will be assessed in terms of demonstrable physical or emotional hardship and should be accompanied by the appropriate documentation (medical or counsellor’s certificate for example) and be submitted through the MACA process.
+In the interest of justice for all students in the course, PENALTIES OF 2% PER DAY will be deducted from assignments submitted in without an approved extension.
 Word lengths of assignments should be adhered to but unless the assignment is more than 20% over or under the stated word limit, there will be no penalty recorded on the marking schema.
 In general, keeping the assignment within 10% (under or over) of the word limit is ideal.

 Grades for your performance in this course will be awarded in accordance with the following scheme: